bids-standard/bids-specification/src/schema/README.md

     folders are accepted and whether they are required or optional.

 -   `metadata/*.yaml`: Valid fields for sidecar metadata json files.
-    These files contain, at minimum, the following fields: `key_name`, `description`, and a set of fields for describing the field's data type.
+    These files contain, at minimum, the following fields: `name`, `description`, and a set of fields for describing the field's data type.

     The data types include `type`, which MUST have a value of